priyanshu-samal/uber/Backend/README.md

 ### 1. /captain/register

 #### Description
 This endpoint is used to register a new captain.
-It validates the input data, creates the captain, and generates a JWT token along with returning the registered captain’s details.
+It validates the input data, creates the captain record, and generates a JWT token.
+The captain’s details are returned along with the token.

 #### Endpoint
 **POST /captain/register**